T-duality and hints of generalized geometry in string $\alpha'$ corrections: Conclusion

 Of course, the full T-duality invariant eight-derivative coupling has already been obtained in \cite{Garousi:2020gio,Garousi:2020lof}, albeit in a different field redefinition frame.
 Thus it would be fruitful to explicitly work out the field redefinition required to bring the result of \cite{Garousi:2020gio,Garousi:2020lof} into the form of a completion of (\ref{eq:quartA}).
 In principle, this can be done by transforming the torsion-free Riemanns into the torsionful Riemann.
 However, a variety of integration by parts will be required to rearrange $\nabla H$-type terms.
 One would also have to resolve ambiguities in the map $R_{\mu\nu\rho\sigma}(\Omega)$ to either $R_{\mu\nu\rho\sigma}(\Omega_+)$ or $R_{\mu\nu\rho\sigma}(\Omega_-)$ and to reintroduce Ricci terms using the on-shell equations of motion.

 Instead of directly addressing the issue of finding the appropriate field redefinition, it may be more fruitful to consider the nature of the redundancies that arise after compactification on $T^9$.
 While the basis of gauge-invariant ten-dimensional couplings is highly redundant, we may wonder if there are any properties regarding the structure of these redundancies and how to organize these bases.
-Moreover, the couplings of the form $H^2 R^3$ have been obtained in \cite{Liu:2019ses} and it would be compelling to find that this basis with given $H^2R^3$ terms is consistent in the full eight-derivative action.
-A combination of working with a basis, as in Appendix~\ref{particular basis}, fixing coefficients from known $H^2R^3$ couplings, and matching with \cite{Garousi:2020gio,Garousi:2020lof} could lead to a more complete picture of the hidden structure of the higher-derivative action.
+Moreover, the couplings of the form $H^2 R^3$ have been obtained in \cite{Liu:2019ses} and we find that using a basis that incorporates these given $H^2R^3$ terms is consistent in the full eight-derivative action.
+Using this basis, we are able to study T-duality invariance of the action up to $\mathcal{O}(H^2)$.
+In principle, we can extend this to higher orders in $H$.
+However, that would require additional invariants involving $H^{4}, H^{6}$ and $H^{8}$ to ensure T-duality at every order of $H$.
+A combination of working with the known $H^2R^3$ couplings, including a basis of undetermined terms and matching with \cite{Garousi:2020gio,Garousi:2020lof} could lead to a more complete picture of the hidden structure of the higher-derivative action.

 Finally, we promote the use of the cosmological reduction on $T^9$ as a means of studying the generalized geometry of string higher derivative corrections.
 While generalized geometry and double field theory do not require compactification, many key features are made explicit in the torus reduction.
 As noted in the introduction, by reducing on $T^d$, we make explicit the connection of $O(d,d)$ to both the T-duality group and the generalized structure group of the torus.
 This can be seen explicitly in the generalized metric (\ref{eq:ggmet}), which is the natural T-duality covariant combination of scalars from the reduction.
 Curiously, there does not appear to be a natural $\mathcal O(\alpha'^3)$ invariant in uncompactified double field theory \cite{Hronek:2020xxi}.
 However, this obstruction disappears when compactified on a torus.